codebyvik/ReactFolio/README.md

 ### change details

 ➡ delete Project0,Project1,Project2 from src/assets/.\
-➡ place your image into assets folder\
+➡ place your image into assets folder.\
-➡ import the image into ProjectData.js\
+➡ import the image into ProjectData.js.\
-➡ change DisplayImage to your image\
+➡ change DisplayImage to your image.

 ```js
  DisplayImage: YourImportedPic,
 ```

 ➡ Change id , title , Description\
 ➡ import screenshots of projects and place inside screenshots array\
 **NOTE**: dont change array into object\
-➡ paste your github link and live url\
+➡ paste your github link and live url

 ### Add more projects